sfrieds3/noteit_golang/README.md

 # noteit
-CLI note taking tool, written in golang
+noteit is a CLI note taking tool, written in golang.
+Notes are filed in notebooks, which are organized as directories under the noteit directory (default is ~/noteit/).
+Usage examples are below:

 ---